On behalf of faculty, staff, and over 7000 fellow students, I welcome you to the CCSF Mission Campus.

 City College first offered classes in the Mission in 1971, in various locations throughout the district.
 Under the leadership of Mario Barrios, the Mission Education Task Force was formed, chaired by Community Leader Margaret Cruz.
 Her community wisdom and leadership invigorated the struggle for a permanent, full-service campus that would offer equitable educational opportunities to community members.

 Recognizing the challenges in addressing the educational needs of the community, a group of Latino educators organized the "Keepers of the Dream."
 This group of community leaders, teachers, and classified staff worked tirelessly for 34 years to realize our dream--a permanent home for the Mission Campus in the heart of the Mission District, where an equitable education would be available to the community members.
 On August 7, 2007, that dream became a reality when members of the community cut the ceremonial ribbon.

 The Mission Campus has the largest version of the Aztec Calendar in the world.
 At 27 feet tall, the beautiful mural was created with approximately 660 hand-painted ceramic tiles.
 The campus, with its welcoming internal mural titled "The Future Is Ours," serves as an inspiration of opportunity and achievement for all who pass through its doors.

 For more than 40 years, the Mission Campus has provided educational programs to the local community.
-Students can take classes and earn certificates in English as a Second Language (ESL), Citizenship, Computer Networking and Information Technology, Visual Media Design, Broadcast Electronic Media Arts, Latin American and Latino/a Studies, Journalism, and Construction Management.
+Students can complete credit classes towards a certificate, AA/AS degree, or transfer to a bachelor's degree program.
+Classes are offered in English as a Second Language (ESL), Citizenship, Computers, Visual Media Design, Broadcast Electronic Media Arts, Latin American and Latino/a Studies, Journalism, Construction Management, and most general education areas.
+The Working Adults Degree Program (WADP) is a cohort-based degree completion program.
 The Transitional Studies Program allows students to earn their high school diploma or equivalency.
-In addition, students can complete credit classes towards the completion of a certificate, AA/AS degree, or transfer to a bachelor's degree program.
+Finally, a wide variety of classes are offered for older adults through the OLAD program.